 The whole of Leiden is actually kind of a museum on Rembrandt, it was his birthplace!

-The highlight, and free to visit (!), of our article on Rembrandt’s youth in Leiden is the Young Rembrandt Studio.
-This is where he actually learnt painting from his tutor Jacob van Swanenburgh, nowadays it’s a shop with lovely Rembrandt memorabilia and even better; a free ‘experience’ which will show you all kinds of things from Rembrandt’s Leiden days in a mesmerizing way.
+The highlight, and free to visit (echt), of our article on Rembrandt’s youth in Leiden, is the Young Rembrandt Studio.
+This is where he actually learnt painting from his tutor Jacob van Swanenburgh, nowadays it’s a shop with lovely Rembrandt memorabilia.
+This charming shop also provides a free experience which will show you all kinds of things from Rembrandt’s Leiden days in a mesmerising way.

-Tons of other locations where Rembrandt hung out in his Leiden days are there to be enjoyed: the Pieterskerk Square, the church where his parents got married; the Latin School where Rembrandt went to school; Weddesteeg, the place where he was born; and the Rembrandt Park.
+You can enjoy tons of other locations where Rembrandt hung out in his Leiden days.
+These include: the Pieterskerk Square, the church where his parents got married; the Latin School where Rembrandt went to school; Weddesteeg, the place where he was born; and the Rembrandt Park.

 Feeling your curiosity rising?
-Best check it out yourself, the Volkenkunde museum is massive and you can easily spend a great day there.
+Best check it out yourself, the Volkenkunde museum is massive and you can easily spend a whole day just there.